Log-symmetric quantile regression models: Log-symmetric quantile regression model

 Residual analysis is an important tool to assess goodness of fit and departures from the assumptions of the regression model.
 We consider two types of residuals, the generalized Cox-Snell (GCS) and randomized quantile (RQ) residuals.
 The GCS \citep{cs:68} residual is given by

-where $F_Y(y_i;\widehat{Q}_i,\widehat{\phi}_i)$ is given in \eqref{eq:quant:cd}.
-If the model is correctly specified, the GCS residual is asymptotically standard exponential distributed, EXP(1) in short.
+where $F_Y(y_i;\widehat{Q}_i,\widehat{\phi}_i)$ is given in \eqref{eq:quant:cd}. {If the model is correctly specified, the GCS residual is asymptotically standard exponential distributed, EXP(1) in short; see \cite{b:10}}.
 The RQ residual is given by

-where $\Phi(\cdot)^{-1}$ is the inverse function of the standard normal CDF.
-The RQ residual is standard normal, N(0,1), if the model is correctly specified whatever the specification of the model is.
+where $\Phi(\cdot)^{-1}$ is the inverse function of the standard normal CDF; {see \cite{ds:96}}. {The RQ residual follows approximately a standard normal distribution, that is, N(0,1)}, if the model is correctly specified whatever the specification of the model is.
 For both residuals, the distribution assumption can be assessed through graphical techniques and descriptive statistics.